 Esophageal culture is a laboratory test that checks for infection-causing germs in a sample of tissue from the esophagus.

 A sample of tissue from your esophagus is needed.
-For information on how this is done, see esophagogastroduodenoscopy (EGD).
+The sample is taken during a procedure called esophagogastroduodenoscopy (EGD).

-The sample is sent to a lab, where it is placed in a special dish (culture media) and checked daily to see if any bacteria, fungus, or virus grows.
+The sample is sent to a lab.
+There, it is placed in a special dish (culture) and watched for the growth of bacteria, fungus, or virus.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

-Abnormal results are a sign of an infection of the esophagus.
-The infection may be due to bacteria, virus, or fungus.
+An abnormal result means germs grew in the laboratory dish.
+This is a sign of an infection of the esophagus, which may be due to bacteria, virus, or fungus.

 Culture - esophageal

 Falk GW, Katzka DA.
 Diseases of the esophagus.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 140.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 140.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.